 The detection and recognition of objects in images are central problems in computer vision.
 Significant advances have been made in modeling appearances, but applications to recognition tasks only have found limited success.
 This is due, in part, to difficulties related to partial occlusions of objects and the high variability of observed pixel values.
 Thus, it is important to take into account additional global features of objects such as the shapes of their contours in order to improve the performance of image analysis algorithms.
-In this paper, we present a framework for the algorithmic study of planar curves and apply the $\overline{}^{\dagger}$ This research was partially supported by NSF (ACT) grant DMS-0345242, NSF (FRG) grant DMS-0101429, and ARO grant W911 NF-04-01-0268.

-methodology developed to the design of new algorithms for the completion of partially occluded contours of objects in images.
+In this paper, we present a framework for the algorithmic study of planar curves and apply the methodology developed to the design of new algorithms for the completion of partially occluded contours of objects in images.
 Curves are treated as continua and discrete formulations are used only at the implementation level.
 Thus, representations of curves often involve infinitely many degrees of freedom, which lead us to the study of both finite and infinite-dimensional manifolds.
 In this paper, a fundamental element is a space of constrained curves, referred to as an SCC henceforth.
 As an example, if we are interested in analyzing closed contours that outline objects in images, the closure condition provides a constraint on curves.

 A typical SCC is a smooth manifold equipped with a Riemannian structure; that is, a manifold with an inner product on each tangent space that varies smoothly along the space.
-We exploit such structures to develop an algorithmic study of gradient flows, and to solve optimization and statistical inference problems associated with a variety of cost functions and probability models on SCCs.
+We exploit such structures to develop an algorithmic approach to gradient flows, and to solve optimization and statistical inference problems associated with a variety of cost functions and probability models on SCCs.
 The following problems will be addressed: (i) completion of contours with elasticae; (ii) global estimation of contours using curves whose curvature functions are localized in the frequency domain.
 Details are provided below.

-Since the introduction of "snakes" in (Kass et al., 1988), active contours have been the subject of numerous studies [see e.g. (Sethian, 1996; Chan et al., 2003)].
+Since the introduction of "snakes" in Kass et al. (1988), active contours have been the subject of numerous studies [see e.g. (Sethian, 1996; Chan et al., 2003)].
 Given the past success of PDE-based methods, why introduce new methodology?
 The study of SCCs provides new insights and solutions to problems involving planar contours, as demonstrated here [see also (Klassen et al., 2004; Joshi et al., 2004; Mio et al., 2004b)].
-An important new characteristic is that there is a welldefined, structured space of curves on which optimization and inference problems can be formulated and statistical models developed.
+An important new characteristic is that there is a well-defined, structured space of curves on which optimization and inference problems can be formulated and statistical models developed.
 In our approach, the dynamics of active contours is modeled on vector fields on SCCs.
 This treatment of curve evolution leads to algorithms with improved computational efficiency, as exemplified by our algorithm for computing planar elasticae.